Field Marshal John Denton Pinkstone French, 1st Earl of Ypres1

 Michael John Brougham, 5th Baron Brougham and Vaux1

-Michael John Brougham, 5th Baron Brougham and Vaux was born on 2 August 1938.1 He is the son of Victor Henry Peter Brougham, 4th Baron Brougham and Vaux and Jean Follet.1 He married, firstly, Olivia Susan Gray, daughter of Rear-Admiral Gordon Thomas Seccombe Gray and Sonia Moore-Gwyn, on 20 July 1963.1 He and Olivia Susan Gray were divorced in 1967.1 He married, secondly, Catherine Jill Gulliver, daughter of William Gulliver, on 17 January 1969.1 He and Catherine Jill Gulliver were divorced on 9 December 1981.2
+Michael John Brougham, 5th Baron Brougham and Vaux was born on 2 August 1938.1 He was the son of Victor Henry Peter Brougham, 4th Baron Brougham and Vaux and Jean Follett.1 He married, firstly, Olivia Susan Gray, daughter of Rear-Admiral Gordon Thomas Seccombe Gray and Sonia Moore-Gwyn, on 20 July 1963.1 He and Olivia Susan Gray were divorced in 1967.1 He married, secondly, Catherine Jill Gulliver, daughter of William Gulliver, on 17 January 1969.1 He and Catherine Jill Gulliver were divorced on 9 December 1981.3 He married, thirdly, Sezgin (?) on 14 September 2022.4 He died on 27 August 2023 at age 85.5

-He was educated at Lycée Jaccard, Lausanne, Switzerland.1 He was educated at Millfield School, Street, Somerset, England.1 He was educated at Northampton Institute of Agriculture, Northamptonshire, England.2 He succeeded to the title of 5th Baron Brougham and Vaux, of Brougham, Westmorland and of Highhead Castle, Cumberland [U.K., 1860] on 20 June 1967.1 He held the office of Deputy Speaker of the House of Lords in 1995.2 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1995.2 He lived in 2003 at 11 Westminster Gardens, Marsham Street, London, England.2
+He was educated at Lycée Jaccard, Lausanne, SwitzerlandG.1 He was educated at Millfield School, Street, Somerset, EnglandG.1 He was educated at Northampton Institute of Agriculture, Northamptonshire, EnglandG.3 He succeeded as the 5th Baron Brougham and Vaux, of Brougham, Westmorland and of Highhead Castle, Cumberland [U.K., 1860] on 20 June 1967.1 He held the office of Deputy Speaker of the House of Lords in 1995.3 He was appointed Commander, Order of the British Empire (C.B.E.) in 1995.3 He lived in 2003 at 11 Westminster Gardens, Marsham Street, London, EnglandG.3

 Child of Michael John Brougham, 5th Baron Brougham and Vaux and Olivia Susan Gray